pyc96/OmniDocBench/README.md

 The `data_path` under `prediction` is the folder path containing the model's PDF page parsing results.
 The folder contains markdown files for each page, with filenames matching the image names but replacing the `.jpg` extension with `.md`.

-In addition to the supported metrics, the system also supports exporting formats required for [CDM](https://github.com/opendatalab/UniMERNet/tree/main/cdm) evaluation.
-Simply configure the CDM field in the metrics section to format the output for CDM input and store it in [result](./result).
+[CDM](https://github.com/opendatalab/UniMERNet/tree/main/cdm) now supports direct evaluation, which requires you to set up the CDM environment according to the [README](./metrics/cdm/README.md) and then call `CDM` directly in the config file.
+In addition, we still support exporting the JSON format required for CDM evaluation as before: simply add the `CDM_plain` field in the metric configuration, and the output will be organized into the CDM input format and stored in the [result](./result) directory.

 For end-to-end evaluation, the config allows selecting different matching methods.
 There are three matching approaches:
 - `no_split`: Does not split or match text blocks, but rather combines them into a single markdown for calculation.
 This method will not output attribute-level results or reading order results.
 - `simple_match`: Performs only paragraph segmentation using double line breaks, then directly matches one-to-one with GT without any truncation or merging.
 - `quick_match`: Builds on paragraph segmentation by adding truncation and merging operations to reduce the impact of paragraph segmentation differences on final results, using *Adjacency Search Match* for truncation and merging.
+In version 1.5, the evaluation method has been fully upgraded to a *Hybrid Matching* approach, allowing formulas and text to be matched with each other, which reduces the score impact caused by models outputting formulas in unicode format.

 We recommend using `quick_match` for better matching results.
 However, if the model's paragraph segmentation is accurate, `simple_match` can be used for faster evaluation.
 The matching method is configured through the `match_method` field under `dataset` in the config.